 Difference Between Apache Hive and Apache Spark SQL

 With the massive amount of increase in big data technologies today, it is becoming very important to use the right tool for every process.
-The process can be anything like Data ingestion, Data processing, Data retrieval, Data Storage, etc. In this post, we are going to read about two such data retrieval tools, Apache Hive and Apache Spark SQL.
-Hive, on one hand, is known for its efficient query processing by making use of SQL-like HQL(Hive Query Language) and is used for data stored in Hadoop Distributed File System whereas Spark SQL makes use of structured query language and makes sure all the read and write online operations are taken care of.
-Hive has been known to be the component of Big data ecosystem where legacy mappers and reducers are needed to process data from HDFS whereas Spark SQL is known to be the component of Apache Spark API which has made processing on Big data ecosystem a lot easier and real-time.
-A major misconception most of the professionals today have is that hive can only be used with legacy big data technology and tools such as PIG, HDFS, Sqoop, Oozie.
-This statement is not completely true as Hive is compatible not only with the legacy tools but also along with Spark-based other components, like Spark Streaming.
+The process can be anything like Data ingestion, Data processing, Data retrieval, Data Storage, etc. In this post, we will read about two such data retrieval tools, Apache Hive and Apache Spark SQL.
+Hive has been known to be the component of the Big data ecosystem where legacy mappers and reducers are needed to process data from HDFS whereas Spark SQL is known to be the component of Apache Spark API which has made processing in the Big data ecosystem a lot easier and real-time.
+A major misconception most professionals today have is that hive can only be used with legacy big data technology and tools such as PIG, HDFS, Sqoop, and Oozie.
+This statement is not completely true, as Hive is compatible not only with the legacy tools but also with Spark-based other components, like Spark Streaming.
 The idea behind using them is to reduce the effort and bring better output for the business.
-Let us study about both Apache Hive and Apache Spark SQL in detail.
+Let us study both Apache Hive and Apache Spark SQL in detail.

 Head to Head Comparison Between Apache Hive and Apache Spark SQL (Infographics)